Maelstrom6/DiscreteMarkovChains.jl/README.md

 DiscreteMarkovChains is a package that supports various functions relating to discrete Markov chains.
 In particular, it deals with discrete-time discrete-space time-homogenous finite Markov chains.

-A 100% pure-Julia stack library for functions and queries related to discrete Markov chains.
+This library also deals with continuous Markov chains.
+Any function in the documentation that takes "some kind of Markov chain" as an argument can be a `DiscreteMarkovChain` or a `ContinuousMarkovChain`.
+Sadly there are very few examples for continuous Markov chains but they operate in the same way as discrete Markov chains.

 ## Installation